metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Add-WinFunction.md

 ### -ScriptBlock

-ScriptBlock to use as the body of the function.
+Scriptblock to use as the body of the function

 ```yaml
 Type: System.Management.Automation.ScriptBlock